SwarmUS/SwarmUS-doc/docs/sections/reference/Networking/configure-wifi.md

 Launch the HiveAR application on the Android device.
 Accept the different permission requests.

-Navigate tot the Connection tab (first icon on the left at the base of the screen).
+Navigate to the Connection tab (first icon on the left at the base of the screen).

 ![Connection Page](img/hivear-connection-page.png){: style="height:700px" }